COmbinatorial PEptide POoling Design for TCR specificity

 Usage

-The tool consists of four distinctive parts, each of which can be used separately.
-These four parts constitute the stages of the experiment design and implementation.
+The tool consists of five distinctive parts, each of which can be used separately.
+Each part corresponds to a step in the CPP experimental workflow.

 Balance check